Pen Vilai Verum 999 Rubai Mattume: Production

 The film initially had the title Penn Vilai Verum Roobai 999 (price of a girl is only 999 rupees), to which the Tamil Film Producers Council as well as the Producers Guild objected.
 It was later shortened to PV999, before it released under a longer name.
 Production for the film started in mid-2018.

 Reception

 The film was released on 7 January 2022 across Tamil Nadu.
 A critic from Maalai Malar gave the film a mixed review, noting it had a social message.
 A reviewer from Dinamalar rated it 2.25 out of 5, calling out the low production values.

-A critic from MyKollywood noted "the first half is interesting and keeps the audience on the edge of their seat.
-However, the story deviates from the core theme during the second half."
-NewsToday called the film "a movie with a message".
+A critic from News Today called the film "a movie with a message".